-As of the summer of 2013, I've taken on a new role as the Gallery & Program Coordinator for the Schad Gallery of Biodiversity and the ROM Centre for Discovery in Biodiversity, through which I now plan and oversee a host of internal and external programs that connect visitors to the wonders of our biosphere, as well as to the ROM researchers who study it.
+Currently, in addition to being a Museum Teacher, I am also the Assistant Gallery & Program Coordinator for the Schad Gallery of Biodiversity and the ROM Centre for Discovery in Biodiversity, through which I organize staff and volunteers to deliver internal and external programs that connect visitors to both the wonders of our biosphere, and to the ROM researchers who study it.

 Ultimate Dinosaurs 101 on iTunes University (link opens in iTunes)